Courses

 How does the online content of Teaching Yoga to Athletes differ from the in-person content?

 As you make your choice, consider how you learn best.
 Some students vastly prefer the live classroom setting, while others have logistical concerns that make online an appealing option.
-And of course, in times of social distancing, online is the only option.

 How does the certification upgrade for Teaching Yoga to Athletes differ from the content?

-Certification involves all the content, as well as unlimited back-and-forth mentoring with Sage.
+Certification involves all the content, as well as unlimited back-and-forth mentoring with me.
 Together, we’ll review your homework, exam, and teaching video, to be sure you are as clear as possible on how you can help athletes achieve their personal best—and how you can structure your career for maximum impact.

 What if I’m not sure I want to work with athletes?